Skip to main content

 While your tariff switch processes, it’s time to pick a charger.
 Don’t overthink this — every charger on our site works with every Tesla.

-If you want it simple: The Tesla Wall Connector is the obvious choice. £425, seamless app integration, and the longest cable (7.3m).
+If you want it simple: The Tesla Wall Connector is the obvious choice. £425, smooth app integration, and the longest cable (7.3m).

 If you want to save the most: The Ohme Home Pro works directly with smart tariffs to find the cheapest 30-minute slots every night.
 Pair it with Octopus Intelligent Go and it’s the cheapest possible way to charge.

-If you have solar panels: The myenergi Zappi GLO diverts surplus solar energy to your car.
-Charging for free.
+If you have solar panels: The myenergi Zappi GLO diverts surplus solar into the car.
+Miles that effectively cost nothing.

 Not sure?
 Take our 30-second charger quiz — it’ll recommend the best one for your situation.